imperviousinc/beacon-ios/Docs/Dependency Graphs/README.md

 Available Dependency Graphs
 ===============

-* `digraph-fxios` - a graph showing dependencies between the different targets in Firefox for iOS
+* `digraph-fxios` - a graph showing dependencies between the different targets in Beacon for iOS
-* `digraph-fxios-carthage` - a graph showing dependencies between Firefox for iOS targets and our Carthage Dependencies
+* `digraph-fxios-carthage` - a graph showing dependencies between Beacon for iOS targets and our Carthage Dependencies
-* `digraph-carthage-fxios` - a graph showing dependencies between our Carthage Dependencies and Firefox for iOS targets
+* `digraph-carthage-fxios` - a graph showing dependencies between our Carthage Dependencies and Beacon for iOS targets

 Generating dependency graphs
 -----------